petri-labs/mokita/x/superfluid/README.md

 ### Superfluid Delegate

-Owners of superfluid asset locks can submit `MsgSuperfluidDelegate` transactions to delegate the Osmo in their locks to a selected validator.
+Owners of superfluid asset locks can submit `MsgSuperfluidDelegate` transactions to delegate the Moki in their locks to a selected validator.

 ```{.go}